ethereum/pm/Fee Market Meetings/mainnet-readiness.md

     - Discussed in the [AllCoreDevs call #77](https://github.com/ethereum/pm/blob/master/All%20Core%20Devs%20Meetings/Meeting%2077.md#eip-1559) and [#97](https://github.com/ethereum/pm/pull/214/files?short_path=4d89329#diff-4d893291250cf226c77e67ad708be6f2) EIP-1559's elastic block size effectively doubles the potential effect of a DoS attack on mainnet.
 Solutions to this are outside the scope of this EIP and include things like [snapshot sync](https://blog.ethereum.org/2020/07/17/ask-about-geth-snapshot-acceleration/) and [EIP-2929](https://eips.ethereum.org/EIPS/eip-2929).
 - [ ] Transaction Pool Management
     - How transactions are replaced, evicted, sorted and gossiped under 1559 still needs to be formalized.
 [This document](https://hackmd.io/unbJUt-HQgStvwmpLPsXsQ) highlights various possible approaches.
+- [ ] Base Fee Update Rule optimizations
+    - As per Tim Roughgarden's [analysis of 1559](http://timroughgarden.org/papers/eip1559.pdf) (Section 1.2, bullet 9), the base fee update rule is somewhat arbitrary and would gain from a more formal evaluation by an expert with a background in control theory.
 - [x] Transaction Encoding/Decoding
     - EIP-1559 transactions will be encoded using [EIP-2718](https://eips.ethereum.org/EIPS/eip-2718), by adding 1559-style transactions as a new type of transaction.
 - [X] Legacy transaction management in transaction pool